 Is there an age limit?
 What are the youth awards?

-Anyone one of any age can enter.
-We have two specific age categories that will highlight youth participation.
-Under 15s and 16 – 21.
-Please state in registration if you would like to be considered in one of these categories.
+Anyone one of any age can enter. the Puppet Place 48.
+We have two specific age categories that will highlight youth participation: under 15s and 16 – 21.
 At least one individual or member of the team must fall into the age category and play a big part in the filmmaking process.

-Will I still be a part of the main Challenge if I enter an age category?
+Will I still be a part of the main Puppet Place 48 if I enter a sub-category?

 Yes, your film can qualify for more than one category, just select them when submitting on FilmFreeway.

-How much does it cost to enter the Challenge?
+How much does it cost to enter the Puppet Place 48?

 Do I get extra time for title cards and credits?

-No, the film time limit of 3.30 minutes includes allowance for a title card and credits.
+No, the film time limit of 3 minutes total!
+This includes the title card and credits.

 When is the film submission deadline?